 How Does Paid Time Off Work?

-Depending on the organizational structure a company utilizes for its PTO policy, the way a firm’s PTO functions differs.
-The amount of paid time an employee can take off of work and the criteria by which the employer accepts such time off are often determined by the PTO policy framework of a company.
+Depending upon the organizational structure a company utilizes for its PTO policy, the way a firm’s PTO functions differs.
+The amount of paid time an employee can take off work and the criteria by which the employer accepts such time off are often determined by the PTO policy framework of a company.

 Is Personal Time Off Paid?

-How Much Paid Time Off is Normal?
+How Much is Paid Time Off Normal?